 January 25, 2015 - Joyful news!
-See the story: The opening of the diocesan process for Leonie's sainthood is to be announced in France today.
+See the story: Bishop Boulanger requests permission to open diocesan process for sainthood of Leonie Martin.

 Léonie Martin, the sister of St. Thérèse of Lisieux, was born June 3, 1863.
 She became Sister Françoise-Thérèse of the Monastery of the Visitation at Caen (northwestern France).
 Léonie led a challenging life: ill from childhood; abused by a maidservant; expelled from school; isolated within her family.
 She tried religious life three times before she succeeded: in 1899, at the age of 35, she entered definitively the Monastery of the Visitation at Caen, where she died in 1941 at the age of 78.